• Home

 • Pita chips: Sturdier than crackers and good for bigger scoops.

-• Pretzels: The saltiness plays well against the bacon and cheddar.
+• Pretzels: The saltiness plays surprisingly well against the cheddar and bacon.

-• As a spread: Spread it on a burger bun or sandwich instead of condiments.
-Indulgent, completely worth it.
+• As a spread: Spread it on a burger bun instead of condiments.
+My husband discovered this by accident and it’s genuinely worth doing.

 • Add heat.
-A few dashes of hot sauce or a pinch of cayenne works well.
-Start small — the flavor builds after chilling.
+A few dashes of hot sauce or a pinch of cayenne.
+Start small — the heat intensifies after chilling.

 • Swap the cheese.
-Pepper jack adds heat.
-Colby jack is milder and creamier.
-Smoked gouda makes a deeper, more complex version.
+Pepper jack adds heat and works well here.
+Smoked gouda makes a deeper, more complex version worth doing once.

 • Add cream cheese.
 Blend in 4 oz of softened cream cheese with the mayo for a thicker, richer dip.
-Make sure it’s genuinely softened or you’ll have lumps.
+It has to be genuinely room-temperature soft or you’ll have lumps.

 • Ranch-style.
-Stir in a tablespoon of dry ranch seasoning mix for a tangy herb note that plays well with the existing flavors.
+Stir in a tablespoon of dry ranch seasoning mix for a tangy herb note.
+My teenagers prefer this version, which tells you something.

 Why is it called Neiman Marcus dip?

-The origin is murky, but the dip is commonly associated with a recipe supposedly served at or inspired by the Neiman Marcus department store — similar to the Neiman Marcus cookie legend.
-Whether the connection is real or just clever word-of-mouth is up for debate, but the name stuck.
+Origin can be slightly cloudy.
+The name is often linked to a recipe said to have been served at, or inspired by, the Neiman Marcus department store — akin to the infamous Neiman Marcus cookie legend.
+Whether the association is true or simply a case of well-traveled word of mouth is up for debate, but the name has certainly stuck.

-“Neiman Marcus dip” and “million dollar dip” are used interchangeably and refer to the same recipe.
+“Neiman Marcus dip” and “million dollar dip” are synonymous and refer to the same thing.

 Can I use Miracle Whip instead of mayo?

-Technically yes, but it changes the flavor noticeably.
-Miracle Whip is sweeter and tangier than mayo, and that sweetness can feel off against the sharp cheddar and bacon.
+Yes, but it will change the flavor quite a bit.
+Miracle Whip is sweeter and tangier than mayo, and that sweetness can be weird with the sharp cheddar and salty bacon.
+It will work if that’s all you have, but the flavor will be quite a bit different than the original.

-Yes, and it will still taste good — but you lose the textural contrast that makes the dip genuinely interesting.
-If you’re serving people with nut allergies, sunflower seeds provide a similar crunch without the allergen concern.
+You’ll still make a good meal, but you will be missing the interesting texture that comes with using nuts.
+If you’re serving someone with a nut allergy, sunflower seeds provide similar crunch without the allergen concern.
+You can also use toasted pepitas.

-How far in advance can I make this for a party?
+How far ahead can I make this for a party?

-• Buffalo Chicken Dip — Hot, cheesy, and always gone fast.
-A good companion to have on the table alongside this one.
+• Buffalo Chicken Dip — Hot, cheesy, and always gone.
+A good companion to this one on the same table.

-• Jalapeño Popper Dip — Same easy party dip format, with cream cheese and a little heat.
+• Jalapeño Popper Dip — Same easy party format, with cream cheese and a little heat.

-• Crab Dip with Cream Cheese — Cold, creamy, and just as easy to make ahead as this one.
+• Crab Dip with Cream Cheese — Cold, creamy, and just as easy to make ahead.

-• Spinach Artichoke Dip — The crockpot version for when you want something warm on the table.
+• Spinach Artichoke Dip — The crockpot version for when you want something warm on the table too.

-• Party Party Dip — Another crowd-pleasing dip worth keeping in rotation.
+• Party Party Dip — Another crowd-pleasing dip worth keeping in the rotation.

 Neiman Marcus Million Dollar Dip